Boxy Pixel Aluminum Game Boy Advance Assembly Guide

-Drop in the clear diffuser at the location shown at left.
+Drop in the clear diffuser at the location shown on the left.
 Notice the orientation rotationally.

 Prepare to connect the LCD to the orange flex cable.

 Make the connection by carefully aligning and pressing the parts together.
-This flex cable areas circled is VERY fragile!
+This flex cable area circled is VERY fragile!